In the tracks of Operation Market Garden (2)

 Young Highlander in nature area "Bedafse Bergen"

-On this first walking day, you’ll walk from Veghel to Bedaf, a small hamlet near the town of Uden.
-You’ll walk out of Veghel quickly to enter the countryside.
-This is also the area where a lot of strawberries are grown, so in season you may try to find some fresh ones.
-You’ll pass the village of Mariaheide, and will arrive on a former railway dike, which ran all the way into Germany.
-This dike brings you to a small stream, the Leigraaf.
+On this first walking day, you’ll walk from Veghel to Uden, known for it's giant St. Petrus church.
+You’ll walk out of Veghel quickly along the river Aa to enter the countryside.
+Some small roads bring you to another small stream, the Leigraaf.
 This is a quiet stream which you’ll follow for a while and where you can unwind and maybe spot some rare birds in the natural embankments of the stream.
-Then you’ll leave the stream behind and will walk towards nature area the “Bedafse Bergen” (Mountains of Bedaf), a combination of drift-sand, woods and heath, which makes for a wonderful end of your walk, since you’ll reach your hotel shortly hereafter.
+Then you’ll leave the stream behind and will walk towards nature area the “Bedafse Bergen” (Mountains of Bedaf), a combination of drift-sand, woods and heath.
+After exiting this area you'll walk through some surprising wet nature here, complete with willows and little streams.
+This brings you to the hamlet of Moleneind, which borders on Uden.
+Past the St. Petrus church you'll reach your hotel in the center of Uden.

 You are walking on the corridor between Veghel and Uden, an important part of the route from Eindhoven to Arnhem.
 The allied forces managed to occupy the corridor swiftly, but on September 22nd, the Germans re-occupied parts of the corridor between Veghel and Uden, which meant that the troops in Uden had been cut off from the other forces.
 Luckily the Germans feared that resistance of those forces in Uden would be too big, and they did not attempt to recapture Uden itself.
 This also meant this part of the corridor went back into allied hands shortly after.